dwyl/hits/README.md

 If you refresh the page you should see the following:
 ![phoenix-homepage-no-style](https://user-images.githubusercontent.com/194400/57190961-4cce5680-6f18-11e9-8542-582c9120196f.png)

-Don't panic, this is expected.
+Don't panic, this is _expected_.
 We'll fix it in the next step.

 Open the homepage template file in your editor:
 `lib/hits_web/templates/page/index.html.eex`